India 29.05.2020 Transindus

 India: Easter and Holi overlap in 2021

 Unusually, in 2021, Holi Festival and Easter almost perfectly overlap taking place in the same week as one another.
-Holi Festival is the festival of colour.
+Holi Festival is the festival of colour and takes place throughout the country making it difficult to decide where best to enjoy the festival.
 Wherever you go during this period you’ll encounter raucous, joyful gatherings of people dousing each other with brightly coloured water or smearing powders on each other’s heads and faces.
 For photographers, in particular, the festivities offer rich pickings.

-Holi is marked just about everywhere, from the Himalayas to Kerala, but sites associated with the God Krishna – such as Vrindavan and Mathura, between Delhi and Agra – host the largest and most vibrant events.
+Holi is marked just about everywhere, from the Himalayas to Kerala, and the way it is celebrated across the country differs which will impact on your experience so make sure to research where the best places are to experience the festival.
+Sites associated with the God Krishna – such as Vrindavan and Mathura, between Delhi and Agra – host the largest and most vibrant events.
 For first-time travellers, combine a trip to the area with a visit to the Taj Mahal and other iconic sights of the Golden Triangle or for those looking to return, we can design a bespoke itinerary to get the most out of the festival.

 Indonesia: Java and Bali